What Expectant Mothers Should Know About Oral Health

 2. Oral hygiene routine:

 Brush your teeth at least twice daily using a soft-bristled toothbrush and fluoride toothpaste.
 Floss daily to remove plaque and food particles from between your teeth.
-If morning sickness makes brushing difficult, consider using a bland-tasting toothpaste and rinse your mouth with water or a fluoride mouthwash.
+If morning sickness makes brushing difficult, consider using a bland-tasting toothpaste and rinsing your mouth with water or a fluoride mouthwash.

 3. Balanced diet: